Start a Local Reading Foundation Chapter

 Determine the Service Area

 Propose a geographic region your chapter will serve.
 Consider population, media, school/county boundaries, etc. This helps identify like-minded people to involve in the start-up process.

 Let us know what ideas you have in mind for your future chapter.
 We’re here to help you every step of the way as your formation effort moves forward.
-When you’re ready, submit our simple Notice of Interest form and receive the helpful Start a Chapter Handbook.
+When you’re ready, simply email or call us to discuss your community's interest.

 Once formed, your chapter of The Children’s Reading Foundation will quickly gain momentum!
 You will be astonished at the number of people and organizations who are eager to get involved.
 Countless future readers will benefit, thanks to your new chapter of The Children’s Reading Foundation!